 The informed consent process requires researchers to disclose all information necessary that will allow potential participants to make an informed decision about consent.
 This information is normally presented to participants in written form: Plain Language Information Statement - PLIS (docx, 73kb)

 The PLIS needs to be written and presented in a style and format appropriate to the age and educational standard of the potential participants and it should be composed using plain, not technical, language.
 It can be useful to include headings and diagrams, especially when conveying complex information, and it is sometimes appropriate to present the information in the form of a letter to participants.

 The PLIS should always be retained by the participant.
 Researchers may combine the PLIS and consent form into one document in instances when consent is to be implied by participation in an on-line survey or return of a survey, to maintain anonymity of participants.

 The PLIS should contain the following information, if relevant to your project:

-- Identifying details of the Federation University (download the University PLIS Template)
+- Identifying details of the Federation University Australia (download the PLIS template)